dotlang/language/doc/RFE.md

 like the way we handle tuples.
 `y := int{x}` if type before `{}` is not tuple, it is a cast from named to underlying type.
 Is named type still relevant/needed? yes it should be.
+But we still need `@` as indicator of type-id of types.

 ? - can we use type alias in union?
 `type MyInt = int`